magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-37592-sorting-by-price-does-not-work-correctly-for-products-with-a-zero-price-assigned-to-shared-catalog.md

 labels: QPT patches,Quality Patches Tool,QPT,Support Tools,Magento Commerce Cloud,Magento Commerce,Adobe Commerce,Magento,cloud architecture,on-premise,sorting,zero price,shared catalog,QPT 1.1.0,2.3.6,2.3.6-p1,2.3.7,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1
 ---

 The MDVA-37592 Adobe Commerce patch solves the issue where sorting by price does not work correctly for products with  price zero assigned to a shared catalog.
-This patch is available when the [Quality Patches Tool (QPT) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.0 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.0 is installed.
 The patch ID is MDVA-37592.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.

 ## Affected products and versions